A landing theorem for entire functions with bounded post-singular sets: Landing theorems for filaments

-\begin{proof}[Proof of Theorem~\ref{thm:mainrays}, using Theorem~\ref{thm:DHdreadlocks}] Recall that every periodic hair is a periodic dreadlock, and for criniferous functions, every periodic dreadlock is a periodic hair.
-Moreover, {by Corollary~\ref{cor:hairaccumulation}} such a dreadlock lands if and only if the corresponding hair lands in the sense of Definition~\ref{defn:periodichair}.
+\begin{proof}[Proof of Theorem~\ref{thm:mainrays}, using Theorem~\ref{thm:DHfilaments}] Recall that every periodic hair is a periodic filament (Proposition~\ref{prop:periodichairfilament}), and for criniferous functions, every periodic filament is a periodic hair (Corollary~\ref{cor:filamentscriniferous}).
+Moreover, {by Corollary~\ref{cor:hairaccumulation}} such a filament lands if and only if the corresponding hair lands in the sense of Definition~\ref{defn:periodichair}.

-Thus Theorem~\ref{thm:mainrays} follows immediately from Theorem~\ref{thm:DHdreadlocks}. \end{proof}
+Thus Theorem~\ref{thm:mainrays} follows immediately from Theorem~\ref{thm:DHfilaments}. \end{proof}